First football game televised on Pac-12 Network

 Shah took a unique path into coaching after finishing his Utah playing career as an all-conference safety.
 A trial attorney for 12 years, Shah stayed tethered to the game as a certified agent through the National Football League's Player Association (NFLPA) and trained players for the NFL combine.
 From 2000-11, he was the sideline reporter for ESPN 700, Utah's flagship radio station.
 Before that, he spent three years as a sideline analyst for local television stations KUTV and KJZZ in their Ute broadcasts.

 As an NFL agent, he negotiated multi-million dollar contracts and represented players in the NFL, CFL and NFL Europe.
-Among his clients was his brother Karim Abdul Jabbar (now known as Abdul Karim-Al Jabbar), an NFL running back for the Miami Dolphins, Cleveland Browns and Indianapolis Colts from 1996-2000.
+Among his clients was his brother Karim Abdul Jabbar (now known as Abdul Karim-Al Jabbar), a running back for the Miami Dolphins, Cleveland Browns and Indianapolis Colts from 1996-2000.

 From 2006-11, Shah was a trial attorney with Siegfried & Jensen, the largest personal injury law firm in the state of Utah.
 He specialized in medical malpractice and catastrophic automobile accidents.
 Before that, he was a commercial litigator with Parsons, Behle & Latimer from 2001-06.